-The heater has been inspected and is free from defects.
-Y/N The supply air temperature (SAT) sensor has been installed (units with modulating heat only).
+The gas piping has been installed per manufacturer recommendations, and is free from leaks.
+Y/N The gas feed is at the correct inlet pressure (5-13.5 in. wg).
+Y/N The gas flue hood has been installed.
+Y/N The supply air temperature (SAT) sensor has been installed (units with multi-stage gas heat only).
 Y/N

-ELECTRIC HEATING LOG
+GAS HEATING LOG

 Heating start-up should only occur at full load airflow (per air balance).
 Force economizer closed (for recirculating applications).
+Prior to testing heat, open the manual gas valve in the supply line and open the gas valves in the unit heat section.
+See Fig. 45 - on page 48 for unit gas valve location.

-Outdoor Air Temperature (OAT) ° F DB Return Air Temperature (RAT) ° F DB (if recirculating) Unit Supply Air A Temperature (SAT) °F DB at 100% capacity Heater Amp Draw A at 100% capacity
+Outdoor Air Temperature (OAT) ° F DB Return Air Temperature (RAT) ° F DB (if recirculating) Unit Supply Air A Temperature (SAT) °F DB at 100% capacity Gas Inlet Pressure in. wg Gas Manifold Pressure in. wg at stage-1/min. modulation Gas Manifold Pressure in. wg at stage-2/100% modulation